 What if there was a system that could use all the accumulated knowledge of your company’s data and language, and in turn use that to learn how you ask questions, to give you the right answers?

-With Autonomous Insights in Tableau CRM, we democratize analytics by empowering CRM users to easily discover data insights via natural language search and automated recommendations.
+With Ask Data for Salesforce in Tableau CRM, we democratize analytics by empowering CRM users to easily discover data insights via natural language search and automated recommendations.
 We are enabling a new, more natural way of engaging with analytical insights throughout the CRM experience.

 Often business users have similar questions, but it’s really hard to search for that – especially if your CRM uses different language to refer to business terms commonly used in the company.
 For example, at some companies, they call revenue “sales”; at some, they call it “gross bookings”; at others, it would be called “subscriptions” – the language is very specific to the business.
 So if you want to search for something, you’d have to get the language exactly right, or you’d have to teach your CRM about your language to find the answer.

 Let’s take Sam, a Service Manager, who is interested in tracking and analyzing case volume.
 He views dashboards on the Service Analytics app built by his BI Team on a daily basis.
 However, during the current Covid-19 pandemic time, there are a lot more online support cases coming in than usual and the data is changing rapidly.
 He has to be able to effectively coach his service reps so that cases are being handled swiftly.
-With the new autonomous insights experience coming with the Summer’21 release, he can better analyze incoming cases and manage his team.
+With the new Ask Data for Salesforce experience coming with the Summer’21 release, he can better analyze incoming cases and manage his team.

 Personalized Tableau CRM dashboard recommendations